 When renting a business property from another, a commercial lease agreement is used.
 To make changes to the existing terms of the lease agreement, a Commercial Lease Addendum needs to be agreed upon and signed by both the person leasing the property and the person renting it.

 What is a Commercial Lease Addendum?

 A Commercial Lease Addendum allows changes or additions to be made to an original lease agreement without having to write a new agreement document.
-This is typically used when a landlord wishes to make changes, such as extending the time frame of the lease, making changes to rent amounts, or to give certain rites to renters.
+This is typically used when a landlord wishes to make changes, such as extending the time frame of the lease, making changes to rent amounts, or giving certain rites to renters.
 Renters may also use the addendum for certain changes.